-Driving Pikes Peak is one of those classic American experiences that everyone should try at least once.
-My dad went as a kid, and it’s always been on my list of things to do.
-I finally got a chance to make the drive this year and it was amazing!
+Driving up Pikes Peak in Colorado Springs is one of those classic American experiences that everyone should try at least once.
+My dad went as a kid, and it’s always been on my list of places to visit.
+I finally got a chance to drive up the Pikes Peak highway, and couldn’t get enough of the view from the top.

-Pikes Peak (known as a fourteener because it tops 14,000 feet high) is located in Colorado Springs and the peak can be accessed by driving, taking a cog railway ride, or hiking.
-We chose to drive the 19-mile road to the top.
+Pikes Peak (known as a fourteener because it tops 14,000 feet high) is one of the top things to do in Colorado Springs and the peak can be accessed by driving or biking the road, taking a cog railway ride, or hiking.
+We chose to drive the 19-mile-long Pikes Peak Highway to the top.
 Here’s everything you need to know about it.

 The road starts off pretty level and the drive is fairly easy at the beginning.
 About six miles in, we spotted a lake nestled beautifully against the backdrops of mountain peaks.
 We stopped to enjoy the view and pick up some souvenirs at the trading post.
 The lake is a reservoir for the area, and offers gorgeous scenery for hiking and fishing.